Yoga for Maternal Bodily Awareness

-It is said that “a woman exercises pretty much the same way that she lives life” (HypnoBirthing pg97).
-For that reason, you must take the time to assess how you see yourself and whether this image is conducive to healthy self-esteem especially as our bodies change during pregnancy.
+I exercise pretty much the same way that I live life.
+Exercise is part of my intention that changes with my desire for an outcome.
+Whether to sweat, destress, or focus that will dictate my activity or chosen workout.
+For that reason, it’s important to always take the time to assess how you see yourself and whether this image is conducive to healthy self-esteem especially as our bodies change during pregnancy.
 Nature takes over and our bodies change whether we want them to or not.
 Weight gain, larger blood volume, decrease in lung capacity, and the hormones coursing through the veins will make us feel sluggish and our motivation to stay active can go out the window.
 Much of the determining aspects of how you will make important choices concerning exercise are factored into how you regard health and your own role in this experience.

 What is Tonal?

 Tonal is a digital weight system that connects strength through technology.
 By combining cutting-edge all-in-one equipment, expert-led videos, and personalized guidance Tonal has developed an effective fitness program that is like having a personal trainer on-demand and in the convenience of your home.
 Truly the world’s smartest home gym and personal trainer in one.

 As a general rule of thumb, always talk to your health care provider to get a green light on exercise because there may be some things that are specific to you and your pregnancy.
 Don’t expect a doctor to provide your fitness regimen; however, because that is not their field of expertise.